Dialectical Behavioral Therapy

-D ialectical Behavior Therapy is a practical and structured program proven to bring about significant change in people’s lives.
-I am one of the few DBT trained practitioners in the state and I offer a series of specific DBT groups on an ongoing basis.
-In addition, I provide DBT consultation, presentations, and training.
+Dialectical Behavior Therapy is a practical and structured program proven to bring about significant change in people’s lives.
+We are one of the few DBT trained practitioners in the state and we offer a series of specific DBT groups on an ongoing basis.
+In addition, we provide DBT consultation, presentations, and training.

 In addition, AFBHS is the only practice in the area to offer all modes of DBT for adults, adolescents, children, and family members (Family Matter Group).
-We all have been extensively trained in DBT, participate in ongoing DBT team consultation, and engage in ongoing training monthly.
+Learn more about our Children's DBT Program (Dialectical Behavior Therapy-Children) We all have been extensively trained in DBT, participate in ongoing DBT team consultation, and engage in ongoing training monthly.
 We provide comprehensive DBT treatment that follows the evidence-based model developed by Marsha Linehan, PhD and Francheska Perepletchikova, PhD.
 As a DBT accredited facility, with DBT certified therapist, our goal is to deliver competent and effective DBT treatment to you.
 Read more about my DBT training.

 Our structured program focuses on the reducing or eliminating behaviors that are dangerous or get in the way of your capacity to maximize treatment, while providing new skill sets to support healthier functioning.
 Therapists work to help you and your family balance the need for acceptance and change, a core DBT principle.
 We help you identify issues that may be reinforcing unhealthy behavior in order to develop individualized treatment plans and contingencies for long-term benefits.
 We use validation strategies and cognitive behavioral protocols to help clients stay committed to treatment as they attempt the challenge of changing ingrained behaviors such as cutting or other types of self harm.

 Difference between DBT informed therapy and a comprehensive DBT program

 - DBT informed only uses a portion of the evidence-based model developed by Marsha Linehan, PhD.